 Graduates of the MSN Nurse Educator degree program are prepared as providers of care, as nurse managers and leaders, as educators in schools of nursing and healthcare settings and for advanced study.
-Both an onground teaching practicum and an online teaching practicum are included in MSN degree requirements.
-The student will select a preceptor and teaching site for the onground practicum.
-An online undergraduate nursing course offered by the School of Nursing will be assigned for the online practicum and the student will be precepted by the course mentor.
+Both an onground education Practicum and an online education Practicum are included in MSN degree requirements.
+The student will select a preceptor and teaching site for the Onground Practicum.
+An online learning environment provided by the School of Nursing will be the setting for the Online Practicum and the student will be precepted by the Practicum course mentor.
 The MSN degree requires twelve courses (36 credits): five core courses, two electives and five courses in the major area of study Nursing Education.
+On completion of the MSN degree program, a Nurse Educator Certificate is awarded in addition to the diploma.